maayanalbert/gender_bender_web/README.md

 # Gender Bender for web
 This is a website that flips text so that all male character become female and all female characters become male.
 At a high level, it does so by switching out all of the male pronouns and names for female pronouns and names and vice versa.
 The live site can be found at: https://nameless-shelf-22750.herokuapp.com/

-### Usage
-Simply input a set of text press the genderbend button!
-Optionally, you can specify the year it was written in order to provide historically accurate names.

 ### Context
 This is the second iteration of a project concieved in a hybrid art and computer science class that involved genderbending classic novels.
 The original prompt was to create a book consisting of generative text.
 The results can be seen here:http://cmuems.com/2018/60212f/yalbert/11/16/yalbert-book/